 1. Ovaltine Malt

 Ovaltine is high in iron, zinc, phosphorous, magnesium, and B vitamins.
 It also contains malt which has tryptophan, an amino acid which converts to serotonin and then makes melatonin.
 In summary, these ingredients are what control sleep states.
-Just make sure it is Ovaltine and it’s malted, you will experience sleep like never before.

 2. Chamomile And Lavender Tea